Antioxidants in food

 Antioxidants are a class of compounds naturally present in many foods that play a critical role in protecting the body from oxidative stress.
 This stress occurs when there is an imbalance between the production of reactive oxygen species (free radicals) and the body's ability to neutralize them.
 Free radicals are unstable molecules with an unpaired electron that seek to bond with other molecules, damaging cellular structures like DNA, proteins, and lipids.

-Dietary antioxidants vary in their chemical structure and include vitamins (such as vitamin C and E), minerals (such as selenium and zinc), as well as phytochemicals like polyphenols and carotenoids.
+Dietary antioxidants are diverse in their chemical structure and include vitamins (such as vitamin C and E), minerals (like selenium and zinc), as well as phytochemicals like polyphenols and carotenoids.
 They work together, often synergistically, to provide comprehensive protection.
-For sports nutrition, adequate antioxidant intake is essential due to the increased production of free radicals during intense physical exertion.
+For sports nutrition, adequate antioxidant intake is necessary due to the increased production of free radicals during intense physical exertion.

 • Reduce oxidative stress during training